AlexPasharin/mycollections-nextjs-app/textcontents/queendiscography/singles/first queen ep.md

 Re-released on CD by Hollywood Records on 18 April 2009 for Record Store Day (limited to 3000 copies, numbered).

-The 2008 "Singles Collection" CD single used the original standard UK picture sleeve.
+The 2008 "Singles Collection 1" CD single used the original standard UK picture sleeve.